The Definitive List Of Squat Mistakes

 11) You’re not using your glutes enough.

-Many guys think of the squat primarily as a leg exercise.
+Many people think of the squat primarily as a leg exercise.

 And, yes, it is a leg exercise…